kaashmonee/candycatcher/README.md

 There was a bug that said the camera was busy...restarting fixed it, but watch out for it.

 ### Acknowledgements
 Huge thanks to Adrian Rosebrock from www.pyimagesearch.com.
 His tutorials were very useful in getting acquainted with OpenCV.
+He can also help with setting up virtual environments quickly and easily, so please visit his site.